Lustgarten Foundation Flagship Walk Inspires Community and Raises Critical Dollars for Pancreatic Cancer Research

 Topic: Announcement, Hide on Homepage, Press Releases

-22nd Annual Long Island Walk presented by Northwell Health Cancer Institute draws over 1,100 supporters amid wet weather & raises 700,000 dollars and counting in support of pancreatic cancer research.
+23rd Annual Long Island Walk presented by Northwell Health Cancer Institute draws over 2,000 supporters & raises over $700,000 and counting in support of pancreatic cancer research.

-WOODBURY, N.Y., Oct 03, 2022 /PRNewswire/ — Long Island residents touched by pancreatic cancer gathered for a day of remembrance, action, and hope at Sunday’s walk for pancreatic cancer research at Jones Beach State Park.
-The annual walk has raised more than $19 million since 2001, and 100% of all donations fund life-saving research.
+JONES BEACH, N.Y., Oct 01, 2023 – Long Island residents touched by pancreatic cancer gathered for a morning of hope, remembrance, and action at Sunday’s Walk for Pancreatic Cancer Research at Jones Beach State Park.
+The annual Lustgarten Foundation Walk has raised more than $19 million since 2001, and 100% of all donations fund life-saving research.

-Co-emceed by award-winning mother-daughter team Jennifer McLogan, CBS New York reporter and Elle McLogan, digital reporter and host of “The Dig” for CBS2, this year’s walk featured a brand new “Ask the Expert” experience.
-Participants spoke with Northwell Health Cancer Institute clinical staff, including Matthew Weiss, MD, deputy physician-in-chief and director of surgical oncology, who offered helpful information for patients and their loved ones to navigate the often complex and overwhelming treatment and care process.
-Madison Square Garden special guests Jon Starks, former NY Knicks shooting guard, and Tom Laidlaw, former NY Rangers defenseman, also came out to show support and interact with participants as they prepared to walk.
+The event was co-emceed by award-winning mother-daughter team Jennifer McLogan, CBS2 New York reporter, and Elle McLogan, digital reporter and host of “The Dig” for CBS2.
+This year’s Walk brought back Northwell Health Cancer Institute’s “Ask the Expert” activation.
+Participants spoke with Northwell Health nurse navigators, who offered important information for patients and their loved ones to navigate the often complex and overwhelming pancreatic cancer treatment and care process.
+Suffolk County, New York’s 67th Sheriff, and 20-year pancreatic cancer survivor, Errol Toulon Jr., inspired everyone with opening ceremony remarks on his experience with pancreatic cancer and the hope he wants to instill in others going through diagnosis and treatment.
+Madison Square Garden special guests New York Knicks Alumni, John Wallace, and New York Rangers Alumni, Tom Laidlaw also came out to show support and interact with participants as they prepared to walk.